 We Fix Garbage Disposals and a Whole Lot More

-Whether you have a garbage disposal issue or another type of plumbing problem, we’re your one-stop plumbing solution.
+Whether you have a garbage disposal issue or another type of plumbing problem, Trinity Plumbing is your one-stop plumbing solution.

-Whether your garbage disposal just needs a good cleaning or it’s time for a replacement, we’ll always give you an estimate right up front, so you’ll know the cost and there’s no hidden fees.
+Whether your garbage disposal stopped working, just needs a good cleaning, or it’s time for a replacement, we’ll always give you an estimate right up front, so you’ll know the cost and there’s no hidden fees.

 Why wait for a plumbing issue to get bigger than it already is?
-Give us a call, like Sarah did, at (770) 480-7687 to set up your appointment now.
+Contact us today to schedule service.